Tempe Construction Accident Lawyer

 - Breach of duty of care - The at fault party failed to uphold that duty

 - Causal link - That failure caused your injuries

 - Damages - You suffered damages as a result of your injuries

 Wrongful Death Claims

 If a worker suffers a fatal injury from a construction accident, eligible family members may pursue a wrongful death claim on behalf of the decedent.
 This claim against the at fault party can cover funeral and burial expenses, lost wages, medical bills and other damages.
 To be eligible to file a wrongful death claim, you must be a personal representative, spouse, child, parent or guardian of the decedent.

-Occasionally, construction accidents involve others who are employed at the job site, such as a pedestrian or bystander.
+Occasionally, construction accidents involve others who are not employed at the job site, such as a pedestrian or bystander.
 These construction accidents may include, for example, someone being hit by falling items or struck by a construction vehicle or piece of machinery.
 In this situation, the victim may be able to make a non-employee claim against the party or parties in charge of the construction site.

 How Much Is My Claim Worth?